Rattle:

 A Sixties Scoop Play

-Coming June 3-7, 2026
+June 3-7, 2026

-Asper Center for Theatre and Film
+Asper Centre for Theatre and Film

 400 Colony St., Winnipeg MB

-Rattle received an award for Best Full-Length Play in the Theatre BC Canadian National Playwriting Competition for 2022.
-It is the fourth in a series of plays by Darrell Racine and Dale Lakevold that explores Indigenous culture and history in Canada.
+Based on the true stories of Sixties Scoop survivors Robert Doucette and Roberta MacKinnon, Rattle received an award for Best Full-Length Play in the Theatre BC Canadian National Playwriting Competition for 2022.
+It is the fourth in a series of plays by Darrell Racine and Dale Lakevold that explores Indigenous culture and history in Canada.Funding support for Rattle.

 About Root Sky Theatre Company